Jeera Aloo Recipe: Dhaba-Style Ghee-Roasted Potatoes

 Watch How We Make the Ghee That Roasts Your Potatoes

-Your Jeera Aloo is only as good as the ghee you roast it in.
+Your jeera aloo is only as good as the ghee you roast it in.
 See our traditional Bilona process that preserves the aroma and high smoke point needed for perfect roasting.

 Frequently Asked Questions